harrisonized/harrisonized.github.io/about.md

 title: About Harrison
 ---

 I studied at the University of California, San Diego, where I double-majored in Physics and Neuroscience.
-After working as a researcher in RNA biology and immunology, I studied at Metis to become a data scientist.
-The purpose of this blog is to showcase the data projects I have completed.
-If you are currently a student in data science, please feel free to reproduce any part of my projects, including file organization, code, or explanations.
+After working in RNA biology and immunology in the wet lab, I studied at Metis to pivot my career, and now I am a Data Scientist in the Dry Lab Operations team at Invitae.
+For more information on my career trajectory, please see my [LinkedIn](https://www.linkedin.com/in/harrisonized).

-I am actively seeking a role in which I can help you solve your research and business problems through the application of machine learning.
-If you are a recruiter, please feel free to [reach out](mailto:harrison.c.wang@gmail.com) if you would like to chat.
-My LinkedIn is available [here](https://www.linkedin.com/in/harrisonized).
+The purpose of this blog is to showcase completed data projects and publish materials that you might find helpful.
+If you are currently a data science student, you have my permission to reproduce any part of my projects, including file organization, code, or explanations, as long as you give me due credit.
+Also, please feel free to [reach out](mailto:harrison.c.wang@gmail.com) if you would like schedule time to chat.

 Happy reading!